Bathroom Vanities

 Paint & Wallpaper

-Paint and wallpaper are two of the most dramatic and cost effective ways to make a statement in a small bathroom.
-If it's a bathroom where you'll be getting ready in the morning, light and bright colors are preferred and will make a space feel larger.
+Paint and wallpaper are two of the most dramatic and cost-effective ways to make a statement in a small bathroom.
+If it’s a bathroom where you’ll be getting ready in the morning, light and bright paint colors will make a space feel larger.

 If you want to take risks, a powder room is an ideal location to use a bold wallpaper or a deep, vibrant paint color.
 Here are some other tips and tricks to keep in mind:

-- Use vertically-striped wallpaper to make the ceilings appear higher.
+- Use vertically striped wallpaper to make the ceiling appear higher.

 - Surprise your guests with a beautiful color on the ceiling.

-- Paint the ceilings, walls and moulding all one color for a cohesive and cozy space.
+- Paint the ceiling, walls and moulding all one color for a cohesive and cozy space.

 12 Bathroom Updates That Won’t Crush Your Budget